mielemman/PetFit/README.md

 -  Verify that the database schema was correctly set up using the init.sql script.
 -  Missing JAR File:

--If the MySQL connector JAR file is missing, download it from the MySQL website and place it -in the libs/ directory.
+- If the MySQL connector JAR file is missing, download it from the MySQL website and place it -in the libs/ directory.
--Application Not Starting:
+- Application Not Starting:

--Ensure that Java is properly installed and configured on your system.
+- Ensure that Java is properly installed and configured on your system.
--Verify that all files are correctly compiled (use javac to compile if needed).
+- Verify that all files are correctly compiled (use javac to compile if needed).
--Review error logs for any missing dependencies or incorrect configurations.
+- Review error logs for any missing dependencies or incorrect configurations.